pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 We will now look at the login page in more details and use [login bypass techniques](https://book.hacktricks.xyz/pentesting-web/login-bypass) to identify a potential vulnerability:
  - Is there any comments in the page giving usernames or passwords?
 No.
  - Is it possible to access directly to the restricted pages?
-No. I tried to access to `/admin` and it redirects me to the login page.
+No. I tried to access to `/admin`, and it redirects me to the login page.
  - Is it possible to send 0 or 1 parameters only?
 No. I already tried in the previous section and I got redirected to the login page with an error.
  - Is it possible to raise a PHP comparison error by using HTTP parameter array types?
 No. No error appears after setting `username` and `password` as array types.
  - Is it possible to send JSON data?
 No. I get the same redirection to the login page with an error.
  - Is it possible to raise a NodeJS parsing error?
 No, same redirection with same error.
  - Can we use default credentials?
 No particular technology seems to be used.
  - Does common combinations of login/password works?
 I used the fuzzer of OWASP ZAP and used a list of the 100 first usernames of `xato-net-10-million-usernames.txt` and the 100 passwords from `xato-net-10-million-passwords-100.txt`.
-I added also some usernames and passwords related to the website and the technology (nginx, cozyhosting with different wordings...).
+I added also some usernames and passwords related to the website and the technology (`nginx`, `cozyhosting` with different wordings...).
 I also tried to add `@cozyhosting.htb` at the end of the username because the login page shows an `@` sign which may show that usernames are email addresses.
  - Does sniffing the website provides valid credentials?
 I run `cewl` to get a list of words that I now use as potential login or passwords in the fuzzer of OWASP ZAP.
  - Can a more in-depth bruteforce provides valid credentials?
-I used ffuf:
+I used `ffuf`:
  ```
  $ ffuf -w /usr/share/seclists/Usernames/top-usernames-shortlist.txt:USERNAME -w /usr/share/seclists/Passwords/xato-net-10-million-passwords-10000.txt:PASSWORD -u http://cozyhosting.htb/login -X POST -d "username=USERNAME&password=PASSWORD" -H 'Content-Type: application/x-www-form-urlencoded' -fr "Invalid username or password" -ic  -r
  ```
  The website seems long to respond (around 8 requests per seconds) so bruteforce may not be the most promising attack vector.
 I run this command during 20 minutes with no results.
  - Is it vulnerable to SQL injection?
 No, I used a [list](https://book.hacktricks.xyz/pentesting-web/login-bypass/sql-login-bypass) of malicious usernames or passwords.
-And I get always a 302 HTTP code with the same response headers.
+And I always get a 302 HTTP code with the same response headers.
  - Is it vulnerable to NoSQL injection?
-No, I tried to use some lists of NoSQL Injection payloads but I always get the same results.
+No, I tried to use some lists of NoSQL Injection payloads, but I always get the same results.
  - Is it vulnerable to XPath injection?
 No, I also used a list of payloads that I used in OWASP ZAP and all the answers are the same.
  - Is it vulnerable to LDAP injection?
 No, using the same method as above.
- - Is the Remember Me feature exploitable?
+ - Is the "Remember Me" feature exploitable?
 No, it just adds a "remember" POST parameter taking a boolean value (true or false).
 Changing it does not seem to change anything.
  - Is there an exploitable open redirection?
 No. When you try to go to the admin page, you are redirected to the login page and no parameter stores information about where to redirect.
  - Is it possible to enumerate usernames?
 No. The error message when the login fails does not mention if the username or the password is wrong and there is no "Forgot password" feature.
  However, by reading carefully the home page of the site, there is an email address: `info@cozyhosting.htb`.
 It is possible that `info` or `info@cozyhosting.htb` to be a valid username.
 It would be interesting to bruteforce using these values.
-I put both in a file and run a ffuf command:
+I put both in a file and run a `ffuf` command:
  ```
  $ffuf -w usernames:USERNAME -w /usr/share/seclists/Passwords/xato-net-10-million-passwords-10000.txt:PASSWORD -u http://cozyhosting.htb/login -X POST -d "username=USERNAME&password=PASSWORD" -H 'Content-Type: application/x-www-form-urlencoded' -fr "Invalid username or password" -ic  -r
  ```
- Because ffuf does not URL encode, I wrote `info%40cozyhosting.htb` in the `usernames` file.
+ Because `ffuf` does not URL encode, I wrote `info%40cozyhosting.htb` in the `usernames` file.
 But I got no positive results.
  Using OWASP ZAP, I also tried to find an injection vulnerability using these usernames but with no results.
  - Is there an auto-complete feature?
 No.